MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

 **so once i removed sudo with docker push command.
 I can successfully push image to GCP GCR. because docker now uses normal user that are also a part of docker group**

+# PROBLEM 3

+I had the access of jenkins vm.
+But because of OS re-installation i lost it from my terminal.
+Solution:

+Because i knew the jenkins vm username and password..
+I have the below command to get vm access again.

+  ssh hasasn@jenkins-vm ip or dns address or it ask you to give password.
+After giving password you can get access of your vm..

+  ssh-copy-id hassan@jenkins-vm ip or dns address
+  it will copying the key to the remote server